 Written by Melinda Snodgrass (and edited by George R. R. Martin of Game of Thrones fame), When the Devil Drives is set in the Wild Cards universe, which means it automatically has amazing world-building and a wealth of cool concepts to play with.
 A mystery where the protagonist has to clear his own name when he’s suspected of murder, it stars a morally gray main character who stays likable through his dry humor and relationship with his family.
 The whole thing can be read at Tor.com.

-Want more?
-Check out my superhero webserial Fight Crime!
+Want more superhero fiction?
+Check out my webserial Fight Crime!
 (A Love Story).